lucas-mior/clipsim/README.md

 the first instance will stop working.

 ## Rationale
-There are many other clipboard managers for X11, however all of them are either too slow, not modular (enforce an usage method upon users) or don't recover clipboard when a window is closed.
+There are many other clipboard managers for X, however all of them are either too slow, not modular (enforce an usage method upon users) or don't recover clipboard when a window is closed.